 This is a review of the latest version of Capture One Pro.
 Phase One’s popular RAW processor and image editor has a new release – version 12.
 In this Capture One Pro review, we look at its new features.

-You can follow along the steps I take and try the software yourself by installing a free Capture One Pro 12 Trial.
+You can follow along with the steps I take and try the software yourself by installing a free Capture One Pro 12 Trial.

 Capture One Pro 12 is a photo editing, RAW image processing and organizing tool developed by Phase One.
 It does almost everything that you would come to expect from an advanced photo editing application plus the cataloging and organizing bit all built into one.